 A laissez-faire manager does not interfere with employees’ work unless asked for help.

-A laissez-faire manager takes a hands-off approach to their leadership.
-Employees are expected to take on the decisions and problems of the company with little or no help from the manager.
+A laissez-faire manager takes a hands-off approach to leadership.
+Employees are expected to make the company’s decisions and problems with little or no help from the manager.
 An employee’s work and progress are not overseen or checked up on.

 A laissez-faire manager does not interfere with the employees’ work unless they are asked for help.
-This management style is only successful if the employees are highly self-motivated and professional, as they will be left to solve problems on their own.
+This management style is only successful if the employees are highly self-motivated and professional, as they will be left to solve problems independently.

 Pros of the Laissez-faire Management Style

-• Productivity levels are higher as there is less time spent discussing ideas and going over work and more time spent actually doing what needs to be done.
+Productivity levels are higher as less time is spent discussing ideas and going over work and more time is spent actually doing what needs to be done.

 Cons of the Laissez-faire Management Style

-• If employees lack self-motivation or the skills to solve problems on their own, it will lead to slow productivity.
+If employees lack self-motivation or the skills to solve problems independently, productivity will slow.

-• Employees may feel lost with the lack of direction given and may become unsatisfied with their job.
+Employees may feel lost with the lack of direction and may become unsatisfied with their job.

 A persuasive manager has all the decision-making power in the business.